hetida/hetida-designer/docs/integration_guide/adapter_system/adapter_rest_api_interface.md

 See [metadata attrs documentation](../../user_guide/attached_metadata.md) for details and conventions.

 It is up to your adapter implementation what you do with that metadata.

+Make sure that the HTTP server of your adapter accepts sufficiently large request headers for this, see [HTTP version and header sizes](#http-version-and-header-sizes).

 #### /dataframe (GET)